EFTEC/CliOne/README.md

 ## Changelog
 * 1.5.4 (2022-02-18)
   * fixed a problem with the default value.
+  * added history (if available)
 * 1.5.3 (2022-02-18)
   * nothing, just a renumeration
 * 1.5.2 (2022-02-18)